rawnullbyte/KahootConnect/README.md

 - Customizable logging for debugging purposes.

 # About
-KahootConnect is a Kahoot API written in python, that Kahoot can't take down 🤡 #REForever
+KahootConnect is a Kahoot API written in python.

 # Installation